comptech-winter-school/coal-composition-control/docs/vision_document/vision_numbered.md

 causing the impact of

 - inefficient usage of time, power, and equipment
-- low quality of produced steel
+- low quality of produced steel if grinding was necessary but wasn't performed

 # 3. User Description